likicv/usysml-test-cases/README.md

 $ python gendocs.py
 ```

-This will process all the inidividual test cases and create a cumulative
+This will process all the individual test cases and create a cumulative
-test case codument `test_cases.md`, as well as the corresponding PDF file
+test case document `test_cases.md`, as well as the corresponding PDF file.
-(PDF file creation requires `pandoc` to be installed on the system).
+Note that the PDF file creation requires `pandoc` to be installed on your
+system.